deebov/react-movie-app/Readme.md

 **Why I did not used Typescript and Redux-saga?**

-> At the time of writing this application I didn't learned them.
+> At the time of writing this application I didn't learned them yet.
 But I am going to learn them very soon.
 They are at the top of my task list.

 **Why I did not write tests?**